Our Top Highlights in Kuching

 Red Yeast Chicken

 We saw a dish that really caught our eye at the Tai Pan Corner.
 It was such a bright red color that we just had to try it.

 The rich color is created by using red yeast, which has no taste of its own.
 The dish itself was ok, but it was not one of our favorites.
 It was just ordinary chicken with rice and was without any special flavor explosions.
-But if you like bright colors, you should give it a taste.
+But if you like bright colors, you should give them a taste!

 Rice with Chicken or Beef

 We ate rice with chicken or beef often.
-As we are not foodie bloggers, we unfortunately did not write down the names of the dishes.
-But we would like to show you some pictures of our rice dishes that we had which were extremely good.
+As we are not foodie bloggers, we, unfortunately, did not write down the names of the dishes.
+But we would like to show you some pictures of the rice dishes that we had which were extremely good.
 You can find rice with chicken or beef in all variations all over Kuching.

 Bako National Park